Shawn James (basketball): 2015–18

 In August 2015, he signed a one-year deal with Bilbao Basket.
 On December 4, 2015, he parted ways with Bilbao Basket.
 Two days later Olympiacos Piraeus signed James, paying his release fee.
 His contract was terminated by mutual consent on January 23, 2016.
 On February 27, 2016, he signed with Eskişehir Basket in Turkish TBL (second division) for the rest of the season.

 On September 3, 2016, James signed with Montenegrin club Budućnost Podgorica for the 2016–17 season.
 On December 28, 2016, he parted ways with Budućnost.

 Personal life

 The son of Gordon and Marva James, he has seven siblings.
 Three of his brothers played basketball professionally or at college level.
 The youngest brother Delroy James played with Serie A club Enel Brindisi, older brother Gordon has played professionally in Japan and Latin America, whilst younger brother Lex played for St. Francis without going pro.
 He has another brother Devaun and three sisters, Teceeta, Enola, and Minette Graves.

 Shawn moved with his parents and most of his siblings to Brooklyn, New York in 1990 from his native Guyana, there he discovered basketball, having mostly dallied with cricket before, he only started seriously playing the game at 17 after a growth spurt.
-He is married to former Northeastern player Melissa Kowalski who he met at the university, they have two children, twin sons Brooklyn and Brayden.
+He is married to former Northeastern player Melissa Kowalski whom he met at the university, they have two children, twin sons Brooklyn and Brayden.